RobertPurcea/reactxp-chatbot/README.md

+## Chat-bot

+3 comps:
+  Input to enter message
+  Button to send message
+  List of existing messages

+App's state:
+  inputTextValue,
+  listOfMessages

+On button click => Update the list of messages

 # RXPHelloWorld

 This app works on React Native (iOS, Android) and web.
 Most of the app's code is contained in `App.tsx`.